cod1r/tack/README.md

-# limitless - text editor written in ocaml bc fuck it
+# tack - text editor written in ocaml bc fuck it

 todo: